Ne Zha 2: Merchandise

 Official merchandise associated with the film became best-selling across stores in China; many stores reported that Ne Zha 2 products completely sold out.
 After the film's release, sales of Ne Zha merchandises exceeded 50 million yuan online on e-commerce platform Taobao.
 Within two weeks of the film's release, over 400 million yuan in sales were generated from branded merchandise.

+Sequel

+Wang Changtain, chairman of Beijing Enlight Pictures, has confirmed that a direct sequel is currently in development, describing it as "more ambitious" and estimating that it could take 5 years to complete.